byunw/byunw.github.io/_pages/machine-learning-fundamentals.md

 Let's first look at the fully-connected neural network.
 ![Fully connected neural network](../images/fully-connected-neuralnetwork.png)

 The fully-connected neural network has initial weights.
-When the inputs are fed into the network, 15 and 15 are outputted.
-The mean-squared loss of 25 is calculated and backpropagation occurs.
+When the two inputs are fed into the network, 15 and 15 are outputted.
+The mean-squared loss of 25 is calculated and then backpropagation occurs.